Next Lesson - Chronic Inflammation

 Creative commons source by Graham Colm [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

 The membrane of the phagocyte forms a crater around the particle to be eaten.
 The edges then come together and the opposed plasma membranes fuse.
 The particle is then in a vacuole known as a phagosome.
 Lysosomes fuse with the phagosomes forming a phagolysosome.
-This fusion releases chemicals to break down the engulfed particle.
-The debris are exocytosed.
+Chemicals are released that break down the engulfed particle.
+The debris are released by exocytosis.

 - O2 dependent mechanisms – release of oxygen-derived free radicals into the phagosome.
 The mechanism of killing is known as the oxidative burst.

-- O2 independent – uses enzymes to kill bacteria inside the phagolysosome e.g. proteases, lipases, nucleases.
+- O2 independent mechanisms – uses enzymes to kill bacteria inside the phagolysosome e.g. proteases, lipases, nucleases.

 A Summary of Chemical Mediators of Inflammation